Dulin14/rsschool-cv/cv.md

 ## Experience

-**I have no work experience in programming.
+**I have no work experience with programming.
 But I have 5 years of experience with my bachelor's degree.**
 All my jobs are in the field of automation.
 My position is a specialist in the automation of technological processes:

 -   **Mubarek Gas Processing Plant belonging to [JSC "Uzbekneftegaz"](https://www.ung.uz/)** (_2013-2017_)